Frequently Asked Questions

 Education and knowledge will help keep our children safe.
 The children will be safer by knowing and following all the bus safety rules.
 Parents educated in school bus safety will insist their children cooperate with the bus driver to ensure a safe ride.
 The informed driving public will be aware of and comply with the law by not passing a stopped school bus with red flashing lights.

 WHERE CAN BUS SCHEDULES BE FOUND?All Denton ISD students must register for transportation services prior to riding the bus.
 This registration process will allow the District to verify each student’s address and eligibility.
 Eligibility will be determined at the time of registration.
 You may request services through InfoSnap (the online process to register for school).
 If your student is already registered for school, you may contact the campus or Transportation and ask them to edit your information.
 Once a student is registered for the bus, the Transportation Department will email bus information.
 Information is also available from Transportation Services by calling 940-369-0354 or 940-369-0344.
 Additionally, you may log in to the Home Access Center once bus information has been assigned.
 For log-in information, please contact the student's home campus.
 If at any time of the year your student changes addresses, you must contact the campus with the new address before bus information can be changed.WHAT ARE STUDENT ACCESS CARDS AND WHY DOES MY CHILD NEED ONE?ALL Denton ISD students are required to have a student access card to ride the bus.
-These cards are programmed at Transportation and given to the students through the bus driver or parents may come and pick one up.
+These cards are programmed at Transportation and given to the students through their campus or parents may come and pick one up.
 ALL Denton ISD buses are equipped with GPS equipment and the student access cards are part of this.
 The program was started in 2010 as part of our way of making student transportation safer for the children and parents.
 The student access cards allow parents to know when their students have loaded the bus or unloaded the bus.

 HOW MANY PASSENGERS DOES A BUS HOLD?